mattermost/mattermost/doc/developer/Code-Contribution-Guidelines.md

 1. Please add yourself to the Mattermost [approved contributor list](https://docs.google.com/spreadsheets/d/1NTCeG-iL_VS9bFqtmHSfwETo5f-8MQ7oMDE5IUYJi_Y/pubhtml?gid=0&single=true) prior to submitting by completing the [contributor license agreement](http://www.mattermost.org/mattermost-contributor-agreement/).

-2. When you submit your pull request please include the Ticket ID at the beginning of your pull request comment, followed by a colon.
+2. When you submit your pull request please make it again `master` and include the Ticket ID at the beginning of your pull request comment, followed by a colon.

   For example, for a ticket ID `PLT-394` start your comment with:  `PLT-394:`.
 See [previously closed pull requests](https://github.com/mattermost/platform/pulls?q=is%3Apr+is%3Aclosed) for examples.